China’s Big Bet on Soft Power

-China is a powerful international actor as the most populous country, the second largest economy, and a significant investor in modernizing its military.
-With early signs that the United States will emphasize hard power under the Trump administration, China has positioned itself as a champion of globalization and economic integration, perhaps signaling a desire to take on a greater international leadership role.
+China is a powerful international actor as the world’s most populous country and its second-largest economy.
+The country also invests significantly in modernizing its military.
+With signs that the United States will retreat from a leadership role under the Trump administration, China has positioned itself as a champion of globalization and economic integration, perhaps signaling a desire to step in as a greater international leader.
 It is doing this by doubling down on soft power, a measure of a country’s international attractiveness and its ability to influence other countries and publics.

 But what exactly are China’s means of exerting influence?
 In the last decade, the Chinese government has committed to boosting its appeal abroad.
 Beijing has been developing an international media network and establishing cultural study centers around the world.
 While debate abounds over whether promoting China’s traditions, values, language, and culture can win it more friends, vast funds are backing programs to enhance the country’s image.
 Despite its efforts, China has yet to see a significant return on its investment.